inrupt/docs-pod-browser/source/faq.rst

 To browse another Pod (or even a different Container in your own Pod), you can navigate there directly by entering the Pod (or Container) URI.

 #.
-In PodBrowser, click the current :guilabel:`Pod` identifier link (just below the Account menu).
+In PodBrowser, click the :guilabel:`Your Pod` dropdown on the top right-hand side.

 #.
 Select :guilabel:`Change Pod` in the menu.